-How European Traditions and Assumptions on Land were Applied to Australian colonies
+How Europeans Applied their Traditions and Assumptions on Land to their Australian Colonies

 Europeans first arrived in Australia during the 18th century, A.D.
 Upon arriving into the continent, they found an environment and cultures that were of great value.
 However, they had negative attitute toward the local aboriginal people and did not consider them as “normal human beings”.
 Contact between the white settlers and aboriginal led to decrease of the local people owing to new diseases introduced by Europeans, outright massacres, and dispossession of aborignal land(Duyker, 2003)